camit001/camit001/README.md

 -->

  ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
-- 💼 Aspiring Full Stack, .NET Developer, and Data Science Enthusiast
+- 💼 Aspiring Full Stack/.NET Developer, and Data Science Enthusiast
-- 🔍 Proficient in .NET, HTML, CSS, Python, SQL, C#
+- 🔍 Proficient in C#, HTML, CSS, Python, SQL, .Net
-- 📊 Skilled in Data Visualization with Tableau and PowerBI
+- 📊 Skilled in Data Visualization with PowerBI
 - ✨ Experience in UX/UI Design using Figma
-- 📈 Excel at analyzing and interpreting data to drive informed decision-making -💡Basic knowledge of Java, C, C++, JavaScript, Git | GitHub, PowerPoint, Word   — continuously expanding my skill set to stay ahead of the curve in today’s fast-evolving tech landscape
+- 📈 Excel at analyzing and interpreting data to drive informed decision-making -💡Basic knowledge of Java, C, C++, JavaScript, Bootstrap, MongoDB, Git | GitHub, PowerPoint, Word   — continuously expanding my skill set to stay ahead of the curve in today’s fast-evolving tech landscape
 - 👋 I am committed to continuous learning and staying updated with the latest industry trends.

 ⭐ From [AMIT](https://github.com/camit001)